 - consider the impact developers have on the quality and safety of design, construction and certification of buildings and other work practices.

-The Panel is guided by its Terms of Reference, as well as its workplan and stakeholder engagement plan.
-These plans outline,
+The Panel was guided by Terms of Reference (PDF, 499.23 KB), as well as a workplan and stakeholder engagement plan.

 Industry Reference Group (IRG)

 The Panel was supported by an Industry Reference Group (IRG), which comprised representatives from these organisations.

 - Australian Institute of Building Surveyors